ink-splatters/uvenv/docs/installation.md

 pipx install uvenv
 ```

+---

-## 4. Virtual Environment Method
+## 5. Virtual Environment Method

-Create a dedicated virtual environment for `uvenv`.
+Create a dedicated Python virtual environment and install `uvenv` inside it.

 **Advantages:**

-- Complete isolation from system Python packages.
+* Complete isolation from system Python.
-- Suitable for users comfortable with virtual environments.
+* Suitable for users comfortable with virtual environments.

+**Considerations:**

+* Requires familiarity with `venv` and virtual environments.
+* Needs activation each time or linking via `uvenv self link`.

 **Installation Steps:**